 1995 Defender 110 Station Wagon

-After completed nearly 6000 miles since its pre-departure service, bringing the total mileage on our Defender’s engine to over 250,000, we thought it was time to give the Land Rover an oil and filter change.
+After completing nearly 6000 miles since its pre-departure service, bringing the total mileage on our Defender’s engine to over 250,000, we thought it was time to give the Land Rover an oil and filter change.
 We knew there was a specialist 4×4 garage in a small town in the Ardeche in France, so decided to include a visit in our itinerary.

 Every time you enter a garage with a Defender you hear things you don’t want to hear.
 “Your out-riggers are gone”, “the chassis isn’t too bad but you need a new bulkhead”, “that noise sounds like the offside rear half shaft to me”, “looks like your main ring is leaking”.
 However, as an owner of one of these classic vehicles, you quickly learn that your Defender will never be perfect; there will always be something to do.